 The Porthminster Beach Café right on the beach is famed for its local seafood, garden grown produce and foraged sea herbs.
 The views from the café are stunning.

-To include some culture in your day, head to Tate St Ives (timed slot must be booked).
+To include some culture in your day, head to Tate St Ives.

 This renowned art gallery is located just above the beautiful Porthmeor Beach and is housed in a stunning modern building.